 FDA expands list of potentially toxic hand sanitizers

-The Federal Drug Administration has expanded to 87 the number of store-bought hand sanitizers that consumers should avoid because they contain a potentially toxic chemical.
+The Food and Drug Administration has expanded to 87 the number of store-bought hand sanitizers that consumers should avoid because they contain a potentially toxic chemical.

 The regulatory agency on Tuesday said it has seen a "sharp increase" in sanitizers that claim to contain ethanol but that have tested positive for methanol.
 Also known as wood alcohol, methanol can be toxic when absorbed through the skin and deadly if swallowed.
 Some of the sanitizers identified by the FDA is potentially dangerous are sold nationwide at retailers including Walmart and Target.